ls2716/SurycateBot/src/surycate_bot_ls2716/experiences/memory_0002.md

 - I can use mkdir command to create a folder.

 START:
-Thought: I need to create a folder named 'Code'.
+Thought: I need to create a folder named "Code".
 Action: cmd mkdir Code
-Observation: The folder 'Code' was created.
+Observation: The folder "Code" was created.
 EXIT